MrBunsy/EPrints-OAPiwik/README.md

 ##  Installation
 1. Check out this repo in the ingredients/ directory of your EPrints instance
 2. Copy config file from "ingredients/EPrints-OAPiwik/cfg/cfg.d/OAPiwik.pl" into your archives's cfg.d/ directory
+3. Add `ingredients/EPrints-OAPiwik` to flavours/pub\_lib/inc to activate the ingredient
-3. Edit config file and configure your OpenAIRE Matomo Site ID and the Authentication Token
+4. Edit config file and configure your OpenAIRE Matomo Site ID and the Authentication Token
-4. Edit config file for IP Anonymization.
+5. Edit config file for IP Anonymization.
 Specify the number of bytes in the IP Address that would be set to 0.
 Values in {1,2,3}.
 Leave empty for no Anonymization.
-5. Restart Apache.
+6. Restart Apache.

 ##  Implementation
 * Record to the configured Matomo server whenever an item is viewed or full-text object is requested from EPrints..